CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 In addition, the individual security measures should be described sufficiently concretely, so that in case of substitution a third party can assume security-specific tasks.

 A security concept may include confidential information, such as: For example, information on weaknesses that have not yet been eliminated or information on measures that help prevent or overcome these measures.
 Such confidential information may only be disclosed to the appropriate persons.
 The security concept should therefore be structured in such a way that the areas that affect a broad group of addressees are separated from those that can only be passed on to a limited extent.
 Each employee should at least be informed about the parts of the security concept directly related to him.
 It is important to build a common understanding of information security in an institution.
 This includes the use of consistent and clear terms.
 Therefore, a glossary with the most important terms around information security should be created early.
-This glossary helps to create all security-related documents.
+This glossary helps to create all security related documents.
 It can be published in the security concept or individually.

 #### ISMS.1.M11 maintaining information security